amot-dev/star-trek-episodes/README.md

 # Star Trek Episodes
-A list of all Star Trek episodes.
+A sortable list of all Star Trek episodes.

 When complete, this project will contain a list of all Star Trek episodes and movies.
 Each episode or movie will have:
 - A title